 Stories from the conservator.
-Sculpture
+Contemporary art and sculpture

 In this section, conservators at SMK describe the conservation that they carry out as part of their day-to-day work, in small, short stories.
 The tasks are wide-ranging, and these stories cover the treatment and investigation of many artworks of very different character and condition.